CodingTrain/thecodingtrain.com/content/content-structure-guide.md

 # Content structure guide for The Coding Train team

-_Last update: December 9th 2021_
+_Last update: December 13th 2021_

-On december 3rd 2021, we decided to start adding real content to this project.This guide serves as a way to understand how the workflow feels and if the content structure may need to be changed.
+On december 3rd 2021, we decided to start adding real content to this project.
+This guide serves as a way to understand how the workflow feels and if the content structure may need to be changed.

 With that in mind, the purpose of this guide is to explain the structure of content that feeds the new Coding Train website that is being developed.
 As we learn about how the setup feels and works, this guide will be updated accordingly.